gregpalmr/alluxio-tls-example/README.md

      alluxio.network.tls.truststore.password=changeme123
      alluxio.network.tls.truststore.alias=alluxio-master-1

-### Step 7.
-Start the Alluxio master node daemons

-You can start the Alluxio master node daemons using these commands:
+View the Alluxio master nodes status using the following two commands:

-     su - alluxio

-     cd /opt/alluxio
-     bin/alluxio-start.sh master

-View the master log file using this command:

-     tail -f logs/master.log

-Do the same for the second master node and the third master node.

-If they start successfully and the TLS certificates are configured correctly, you should be able to see a leading master with this command:

      bin/alluxio fs masterInfo

-or
+and

      bin/alluxio fsadmin report

-### Step 8.
-Start the Alluxio worker node daemons

-To access the Alluxio worker node containers, use these commands:

-     docker exec -it alluxio-worker-1 bash

-You can start the Alluxio worker node daemons using these commands:

-     su - alluxio

-     cd /opt/alluxio
-     bin/alluxio-start.sh worker

-View the worker log file using this command:

-     tail -f logs/worker.log

-Do the same for the second worker node.
+These commands should show the leading master node and the standby master nodes as well as the "live" worker nodes.

-### Step 9.
+### Step 7.
 Destroy the containers

 When finished, destroy the docker containers and clean up the docker volumes using these commands: